hindutva/hindutva.github.io/main/books/vivekAnanda/volume_1/raja-yoga/019_the_psychic_prana.md

 plexuses that have their centres in the spinal canal can very well stand for the different "lotuses" of the Yogi.

-The Yogi conceives of several centres, beginning with the Mulâdhâra, the basic, and ending with the Sahasrâra, the thousand-petalled Lotus in the brain.
+The Yogi conceives of several centres, beginning with the Mulādhāra, the basic, and ending with the Sahasrāra, the thousand-petalled Lotus in the brain.
 So, if we take these different plexuses as representing these lotuses, the idea of the Yogi can be understood very easily in the language of modern physiology.
 We know there are two sorts of actions in